doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

     $users = $query->getResult(); // array of ForumUser objects with the avatar association loaded echo get_class($users[0]->getAvatar());

-Retrieve a CmsUser and fetch join all the phonenumbers he has:
+Retrieve a CmsUser and fetch join all the phonenumbers it has:

 .. code-block:: php